 Overriding Stay of Performance (protest filed after award).

-See for processing instructions.
+See 5333.104(c)(2) for processing instructions.

 A stay of performance may only be overridden by urgent and compelling circumstances that significantly affect interests of the United States, or where performance of the contract is in the best interests of the United States.